mills32/M3D-for-PlayStation-Portable/README.md

 for linux.
 If you use windows, most computers can run WSL1 from windows  (WSL 1 is fast).
 If your PC is very old and can't run WSL just install linux, or use a  virtual machine with any linux distrubution.
 If you use mac, I can't help you.

+For more advance modifications, just modify and compile AMG, OSL and BULLET.

+AMG code is a bit messy, but it is not very complex, I hope someone can find it useful, at least to learn how to use the skinned / morphing models.

 ## CREATE ASSETS